 Cano homers late, lifts Mariners to 7-4 win over Astros

-It was Cano’s fifth home run of the season and his first since May 12 against Detroit.
+It was Cano’s fifth home run and his first since May 12 against Detroit.
 Seattle pulled within 3 1/2 games of Houston in the division race, while the Astros fell back into a tie with Oakland for the top spot in the AL West.

-Marwin Gonzalez homered in the first and added a two-run double in the third, but Houston was limited to one hit after the third inning.
-Seattle pitchers retired 21 of the final 22 batters.
+The only batter to have success was Marwin Gonzalez, who homered in the first and added a two-run double in the third off Hernandez.
+Houston was limited to one hit after the third inning.

-Servais was ejected in the eighth inning, protecting Gordon after he started arguing a strike call by home plate umpire Mike Muchlinski.
+Servais was ejected protecting Gordon after he started arguing a strike call by home plate umpire Mike Muchlinski.
 Servais stepped between the two and was quickly tossed.
 It was his third ejection of the season.

 The Astros expect to activate 2B Jose Altuve off the 10-day disabled list before Tuesday’s game.
 Altuve has been out since July 26 with a sore knee.
 He played one game for Triple-A Fresno on Sunday and collected his first-ever Triple-A hit.
 Altuve made the jump directly from Double-A to joining the Astros.

 Mariners: LHP James Paxton threw for the second straight day as he recovers from the forearm contusion suffered when he was hit by a line drive.
 Paxton threw at about 90-100 feet but still no set timetable on his potential return. ...
 Relief pitcher Sam Tuivailala had surgery late last week to repair a ruptured Achilles tendon suffered earlier this month.
-Recovery time is expected to be six to eight months, meaning Tuivailala will likely miss the start of the 2019 season.
+Recovery time is expected to be six to eight months.

 Mariners: Mike Leake (8-7) is coming off his best start of the season where he pitched eight scoreless innings and allowed two hits against Oakland.
 Leake has recorded a quality start in his past six outings.